 - The seats in your spa have seats at various levels to allow you to move around and cool different parts of your body take advantage of this to keep you from overheating.

-- As an absolute maximum 45 minutes to 60 minutes is recommended.
+- As an absolute maximum 45 minutes to 60 minutes is the maximum amount of time you should soak.
 Anything over an hour is considered risky.

 - Pregnant women should not go into a hot tub, they need to limit the soak time to 10 minutes max.

-- People with certain medical conditions, such as high or low blood pressure, heart disease, diabetes, stroke sufferers or circulary problems should discuss with their doctor before going into a hot tub.
+- People with certain medical conditions, such as high or low blood pressure, heart disease, diabetes, stroke sufferers or circulatory problems should discuss with their doctor before going into a hot tub.

-- People who take certain medications that may cause drowsiness or anticoagulates should speak with their doctor before going into a hot tub.
+- People who take certain medications that may cause drowsiness or anticoagulants should speak with their doctor before going into a hot tub.

 - The spa should stay between 101 and 102 degrees.

 - It is the owner’s responsibility to ensure the hot tub is clean and the water is properly disinfected to prevent the spread of disease.
 It is important to maintain the proper level of disinfectant to ensure clean and safe water.